-The suitability of a site for development is assessed through Stages One and Two of the assessment.
-If a site has passed stage one, a third and final stage of the site assessment methodology assesses whether a site is deliverable or developable, as seen in the glossary on page 66 of the NPPF.
+The suitability of a site for development is assessed through Stages one to two of the assessment.
+The third stage of the site assessment methodology assesses whether a site is deliverable or developable, as seen in the glossary on page 66 of the NPPF.

 Evidence gathering on deliverability is carried out on sites in Stage Three.
-Throughout the plan making process, evidence on deliverability has been submitted to the Council by site promoters in the site submission forms.
+Throughout the plan making process, evidence on deliverability has been submitted to the Council by site promoters in the site submission forms2.
 The site submission forms are the main source of information used to inform the deliverability testing.
 Where this information is missing, the Council will conduct its own deliverability assessment of sites (specifying where it has done so).